 SECOND AMENDMENT (THE) – The second article in the United States Bill of Rights which states, “A well regulated militia being necessary for a free state, the right of the people to keep and bear arms shall not be infringed.”

-SEMI-WADCUTTER (SWC) – A bullet design featuring a conical extended nose, with a flat point, and a sharp edged shoulder that serves to cut a full diameter hole in the target.
+SEMI-WADCUTTER (SWC) – A bullet design featuring a conical extended nose, with a flat point, and a sharp edged shoulder, that serves to cut a full diameter hole in the target.
 This design also may be found with a hollow point to facilitate expansion.
-A modified wadcutter bullet design with slightly sloping edges, designed to load smoothly in a semi-automatic pistol.
+A modified wadcutter bullet design with slightly sloping edges was designed to load smoothly in a semi-automatic pistol.

 SHELL – An empty ammunition case.

-SHELL CASING – A hollow, piece of metal that is closed on one end except for a small hole which holds a primer.
-The open end holds the bullet.
-The hollow portion holds the powder.
+SHELL CASING – A hollow piece of metal that is closed on one end, except for a small hole, and open on one end.
+The hollow portion holds the powder or primer and the open end holds the bullet.
 Together the assembled unit is called a cartridge.

 SHELL, SHOTGUN – The cartridge for a shotgun.
 It is also called a “shell,” and its body may be of metal or plastic or of plastic or paper with a metal head.
-Small shotshells are also made for rifles and handguns and are often used for vermin control.
+Small shotshells are also made for rifles and handguns, these are often used for vermin control.

-SHORT RECOIL – A semi-automatic pistol in which the barrel and breechblock are locked together for only a short distance of rearward recoil travel, at which point the two are uncoupled, the barrel is stopped and the breechblock continues rearward, extracting the spent casing from the chamber.
+SHORT RECOIL – A semi-automatic pistol in which the barrel and breechblock are locked together for only a short distance of rearward recoil travel.
+At the point at which the two are uncoupled, the barrel is stopped and the breechblock continues rearward, extracting the spent casing from the chamber.
 Upon returning forward, the breechblock chambers a fresh round and forces the barrel back into its forward position.
 Most modern recoil operated semi-automatic pistols use short recoil.

 SHORT TRIGGER – A trigger that doesn’t have to travel very far before it reaches the break.
-In a 1911 semi-auto pistol, a short trigger is a different part than a long trigger, and (in addition to providing less motion) it features a shorter reach which may be of benefit to a small-handed shooter.
+In a 1911 semi-automatic pistol a short trigger is different than a long trigger and (in addition to providing less motion) it features a shorter reach which may be of benefit to a small-handed shooter.

 SHORT-STROKING – On a pump-action firearm, being too gentle with the fore-end and either not pulling it all the way back at the beginning of the stroke, or not shoving it all the way forward at the end of the stroke.
-Which may result in the old case or shell failing to eject and a misfeeds, or the gun will not fire when the trigger is pulled.
-The term is used most often to refer to pump-action shotguns, but it is possible to similarly short-stroke any type of firearm which requires the user to manually cycle the action (lever action rifles, for example).
+This may result in a misfeed caused by the the old case (or shell) failing to eject, or the gun will not fire when the trigger is pulled.
+The term is used most often to refer to pump-action shotguns, however, it is possible to short-stroke any type of firearm which requires the user to manually cycle the action (lever action rifles, for example).

-SHOT – In shotgunning, multiple pellets contained in the shell and sent downrange when the shotgun is fired.
+SHOT – In shotgunning, multiple pellets contained in the shell and discharged when the shotgun is fired.

 SHOTGUN – A smooth bore long gun that shoots a group of pellets called shot instead of bullets.
-Depending on the bore size and the size of the pellets there may be from less than 10 to two hundred or more pellets in a single shotgun cartridge.
+Depending on the bore size and the size of the pellets, the number of pellets range from less than 10 to two hundred or more in a single shotgun cartridge.
 Shotguns are designed for shooting moving targets (such as flying birds or running rabbits) at close range